Your business isn’t working. Close it. That’ll be $50K, thanks.

 Yes.
 Exactly that.

 Because we stopped the bleed.
 It wasn’t working.
-There was no appetite.
-We saved you ten months of retainer still to come.
+There was no appetite in the market, no fire in the sales team.
+We saved you ten months of our retainer, throwing good money after bad with awful digital agencies, or sales teams, or a product that will not make ROI.
 We saved you another hundred grand in product development you were about to spend making the thing better.
 We saved you a hundred grand in marketing you were about to pour into something nobody was buying.
-We saved you five years of working from your savings while a team sat on their hands.
+We saved you five years of working from your savings while a team sat on their hands, or growing debt you would never recover.
 We went into a cold market, ran a real sales process, and came back with the truth while you still had money in the bank and time to pivot.

 Your business isn’t working.
 Close it.
 The bonus is worth it.